grapycalpis/iQ-Studio/tutorials/sdks/iqs-streampipe/README.md

 <br />

 > Notice: Due to limited bandwidth, using more than 3 UVC cameras will cause video lag.if you use more than 4 camera will cause the unexpected bug.

+# Known Issue
+The current Qualcomm codec driver may under certain conditions, cause the system to restart unexpectedly.
+If this occurs, re-run the process to continue.